Writing My Own Programming Language

 2. Parser (Syntax Analysis)

-The parser takes the stream of tokens the lexer produced and constructs a hierarchical Abstract Syntax Tree (AST), which represents the grammatical structure of the program.
+Next, the parser takes the stream of tokens the lexer produced and constructs an Abstract Syntax Tree (AST) — a hierarchy of the grammatical structure of the program.

 STATEMENT (OUT)